 Quidel (QDEL) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the medical diagnostics company had gained 17.68% in the past month.
-In that same time, the Medical sector gained 4.66%, while the S&P 500 gained 4.71%.
+Prior to today's trading, shares of the medical diagnostics company had gained 10.87% over the past month.
+This has outpaced the Medical sector's gain of 8.23% and the S&P 500's gain of 5.03% in that time.

-Investors will be hoping for strength from Quidel as it approaches its next earnings release.
-The company is expected to report EPS of $9.28, up 111.87% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $823.07 million, up 119.29% from the year-ago period.
+Wall Street will be looking for positivity from Quidel as it approaches its next earnings report date.
+On that day, Quidel is projected to report earnings of $9.28 per share, which would represent year-over-year growth of 111.87%.

-QDEL's full-year Zacks Consensus Estimates are calling for earnings of $15.75 per share and revenue of $2 billion.
-These results would represent year-over-year changes of -11.12% and +17.67%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $15.75 per share and revenue of $2 billion, which would represent changes of -11.12% and +17.67%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Quidel.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Quidel is holding a Zacks Rank of #1 (Strong Buy) right now.
+Quidel is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Quidel is holding a Forward P/E ratio of 7.33.
-This represents a discount compared to its industry's average Forward P/E of 22.98.
+In terms of valuation, Quidel is currently trading at a Forward P/E ratio of 7.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.28.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.